Obelixor-Team/CodeMeld/README.md

 -   `--include-hidden`: Include hidden files and folders (those starting with a dot).
 By default, hidden files are ignored.
 -   `--no-tokens`: Do not count tokens in the combined output file.
 -   `--header-width <width>`: Specify the width of the separator lines in the combined file header (default: 80).
+-   `--dry-run`: Simulate the combination process without writing any output file.
+Useful for previewing what would be included.
+-   `--max-file-size-kb <size>`: Exclude files larger than the specified size in kilobytes.
+-   `--token-encoding <encoding>`: Specify the token encoding model to use (default: `cl100k_base`).
+-   `--custom-file-headers <json_string>`: Provide custom headers for specific file extensions as a JSON string (e.g., `'{"py": "# Python File: {path}", "js": "// Javascript File: {path}"}'`).
+-   `--max-memory-mb <size>`: Set a maximum memory limit in megabytes for in-memory processing.
+If exceeded, the script will attempt to use a streaming approach.

 ### Configuration File